Home

 by: Anonymous

 Is this also a good source of magnesium?
 Also is it safe to do while still breastfeeding?
-I was confused when i went to buy the magnesium supplement because I didn't know which ones to buy, so I opted for the Epsom Salt since I knew this was also a good way of getting it into your system.
-Can you tell me which magnesium supplement is the best to get for my situation.
+I was confused when i went to buy the Magnesium Supplements because I didn't know which ones to buy, so I opted for the Epsom Salt since I knew this was also a good way of getting it into your system.
+Can you tell me which Magnesium Supplements is the best to get for my situation.
 ANXIETY and PANIC!!

 Thank you!